yangboz/java-jenkins-template/README.md

 # java-jenkins-template
-Template for Jenkins jobs for C++ projects.
+Template for Jenkins jobs for Java projects.